khp3040/NUVAMA-QDE-Test/README.md

 ---

 ## Quick start - Steps to run — Windows (PowerShell)
-Extract the zip or take a git clone of thr repo
+Extract the zip or take a git clone of the repo

 ```powershell
 # from project root